A circle is easy to make:

 Inside and Outside

 A circle has an inside and an outside (of course!).
-But it also has an "on", because you could be right on the circle.
+But it also has an "on", because we could be right on the circle.

 Example: "A" is outside the circle, "B" is inside the circle and "C" is on the circle.